polius/meteornext-docs/docs/guides/notifications.md

 - **Connections - Warning**: The server entered in a warning state.
 There are some non optimized queries that are taking more than expected.
 - **Connections - Stable**: The server entered in a stable state.
 This event is fired after the server has been recovered of a critical/warning state.

-### Utils-Restore
+### Utils

-A notification is sent every time a restore ends.
+A notification is sent every time an import, export or clone ends.

 ## Notification Center